 - stimulate additional systematic data gathering, particularly data on the epidemiology of MS

-- highlight the barriers to accessing healthcare and treatments for MS and gaps in resources
+- highlight the barriers to accessing diagnosis, healthcare and treatments for MS and gaps in resources

 - encourage use of the data to advocate for change globally and nationally

-The first data release from the 3rd Edition of the Atlas of MS shows the following key epidemiological findings – please see the full report for more detail:
+A few of the key findings from across the two reports from the 3rd Edition of the Atlas of MS are shown below – please see the full report for more detail: